pitifulThoroughbred/pitifulThoroughbred/README.md

 **PonyTown:**
 I am almost **always** offtab.
 If you wish to interact with me, please just whisper.
 I'm always in the Homestuck area, or when my partner has joined, I'll be on my island.
 Skin depends on fronter.
 8)

+" Everypony tells me that it's old and fake mythology..
+It's a mystery, anthropology! "